yduan13/NGIAB-CloudInfra/README.md

 $ cd NGIAB-CloudInfra
 ```
-Once you are in *CloudInfra* directory, you should see `guide.sh` in it.
+Once you are in *NGIAB-CloudInfra* directory, you should see `guide.sh` in it.
 Now, we are ready to run the model using that script.

 ### How to run the model script?